TradeTracker/docs/docs/faq.md

 At the moment, every account that is created will have a personal encryption key.
 This key will be used to encrypt all sensitive data before it is stored in the database.

-All of our data is also back-up in a way which allows us to rollback to any previous point in time.
+All of our data is also backed-up in a way which allows us to rollback to any previous point in time.

 ## How long will the open beta run?